 7. If a corresponding QUIC connection with a corresponding AS proxy is not already set up, the UPF establishes it.

 8. The UPF sends a HTTP/3 Connect request with connect-udp to the AS proxy using the Connect-UDP address of the AS proxy in the N4 rule, and the target address and port are the destination IP address and port of the received uplink packet.
 If UPF decides to use the same QUIC connection for different UEs, it opens a different QUIC stream for each UE and sends the CONNECT request to the AS proxy over the corresponding stream.
 If the traffic is carried over QUIC, UPF may offer the AS proxy to use the Forwarded Mode in IETF draft-ietf-masque-quic-proxy [98] and negotiate (as defined in TS 33.501 [15]) the security to be used for the exchange of media related information.
 In the case where the same QUIC connection is used for different UEs, different Connection ID to Virtual Connection ID mappings are used for different end-to-end connections in the Forwarded Mode, as described in IETF draft-ietf-masque-quic-proxy [98].
-If the UPF is configured with Protocol Description for using UDP-Option in outer UDP datagram for transferring media related information, UPF offers the AS proxy to use the connect-udp in tunnel mode and negotiate (as defined in TS 33.501 [15]) the security to be used for the exchange of media related information carried in the UDP-Option, as described in IETF draft-ietf-tsvwg-udp-options [99].
+If the UPF is configured with Protocol Description for using UDP-Option in outer UDP datagram for transferring media related information, UPF offers the AS proxy to use the connect-udp in tunnel mode and negotiate (as defined in TS 33.501 [15]) the security to be used for the exchange of media related information carried in the UDP-Option, as described in IETF RFC 9868 [99].

 9. The AS proxy responds to the HTTP Connect and agrees on the associated security for the exchange of media related information using DL HTTP datagram, Forwarded Mode datagram if accepting the proposed Forwarded Mode, or UDP-Option in outer UDP datagram if accepting the proposed UDP-Option (as defined in clause 5.37.9.3 and 5.37.9.4 of TS 23.501 [2]).